kinoute/moviestills/README.md

 ### Cache

-By default, every scraped page will be stored in a `cache` folder.
+By default, every scraped page will be cached in a `cache` folder.
 You can change this through the options as listed above.
+This is an important folder as it stores everything and avoid requesting again some websites pages when there is no need to.

 ### Data